asmekal/iclr2020-notes/README.md

 - Autoregressive decoder speed up [Decoding As Dynamic Programming For Recurrent Autoregressive Models](http://www.openreview.net/pdf?id=HklOo0VFDH)

 ## Other (to be organized)

+- BackPACK - wrapper for pytorch to estimate several gradient statistics, works reasonably fast, but some features do not support branching and custom forward implementations [BackPACK: Packing more into Backprop](http://www.openreview.net/pdf?id=BJlrF24twB)

 - how to learn from rule-based (automatically) generated markup - method can significantly improve performance [Learning from Rules Generalizing Labeled Exemplars](http://www.openreview.net/pdf?id=SkeuexBtDr)